 The children have thoroughly enjoyed exploring the musical instruments this week.
 We have had lots of team work happening forming a band together to create some wonderful music.
 Some of the children have looked into the different pitch and rhythms the instruments make.
 We were very excited to sing Waffle the wonder dog theme tune and create some music to go along with the beat of the theme tune.

 The children have been enjoying spending lots of time outside lately, we have been lucky and the sun has been shining.
 We have had lots of opportunities to plant seeds in our outside area over the past few weeks.
 The children have talked about what they need to grow and understood how we can look after them.
 We look forward to seeing the plants grow.

 We hope you have a lovely week off and enjoy making lots of lovely memories.
-We would love for you to keep practising your reading and writing over the week.
 Stay safe and we look forward to seeing you after half term.